CrawlerCode/payload-authjs/README.md

 );
 ```

+> ⚠ Make sure you define your `authConfig` in a separate file than where you use the `withPayload` function to avoid circular dependencies.

-And that's it!
-Now you can sign-in via Auth.js and you are automatically authenticated in Payload.
-Nice 🎉
+**And that's it!
+Now you can sign-in via Auth.js and you are automatically authenticated in Payload CMS.
+Nice 🎉**

-### Advanced Usage
+## Customizing

+You don't need to create a collection for users.
+This plugin automatically creates a collection with the slug `users`.

-If you want to customize the users collection, you can create a collection with the slug `users` and add the fields you need.
+But if you want to customize the users collection, you can create a collection with the slug `users` and add the fields you need.

 ```ts
 // users.ts